-Whenever I hear a preacher who gets up and says that, “God has given me this,” I wonder if he could speak on some things in the Bible like that.
-Would like to challenge him sometime to give a study of Sethur, Moab, Maher-shalal-hash-baz, Calno, Carchemish, Josheb-basshebeth the Tahkemonite without any study.
-Or maybe he would like to give a discussion of the doctrine of the imago, the kenosis, and the Hypostatic Union.
-All vital, essentials in the Christian faith.
+Whenever I hear a preacher who gets up and says that “God has given me this,” I wonder if he could speak on some things in the Bible like that.
+I would like to challenge him sometime to give a study of Sethur, Moab, Maher-shalal-hash-baz, Calno, Carchemish, Josheb-basshebeth the Tahkemonite – without any study.
+Or maybe he would like to give a discussion of the doctrine of the homoousio, the kenosis, and the hypostatic union.
+All vital essentials of the Christian faith.
 Don’t tell me you can cut straight the Word of God without study.
 You can’t.
-It can’t be done, and a failure to study diligently and cut straight on the doctrine has resulted in the misinterpretations of the Word of God that are running wildfire through the charismatic movement.
+Can’t be done.

 One time I got onto my dad years ago when he preached a sermon on Acts 27, “And they cast out four anchors and wished for the day,” and he preached on casting out anchors, and he said, “The anchor of faith and the anchor of hope,” and so forth.
 And I said, “You know why they threw those anchors out?
 Just to hold the ship.
 That’s it.”
 He laughs about that now.
 I told him I got my sermon on the stones from his sermon on the anchors.